 Climbing shoes that can lace up are the most comfortable as you can adjust the tightness level.
 Their laces can get in your way at times, but they offer you a snug fit, and that’s what you need most.

 You wear and remove them with ease; that’s why they are ideal for sport climbing or bouldering.
-They stretch, and if you wear them often, they can become loose.
+However, they stretch, and if you wear them often, they can become loose.

 Slip-on shoes are not adjustable.
 You slip them off and on just like slippers.
 They are ideal for gym climbing.